Get Outta My Dreams, Get into My Car: Covers and parodies

 The song was later covered by pop punk band Fenix TX for the soundtrack of NASCAR Thunder 2003.
 In 2013, heavy metal band Gwar covered the song in a video featured on The A.V.
 Club website as part of the site's A.V.
 Undercover series.
 Approximately three minutes into the performance, the band incorporates the Who's "Baba O'Riley" into the song.
 The song is mentioned in a 2014 television advertisement for Twix Bites.

-The song was parodied by comedian and actor Jason Sudeikis as 1980s fake singer Ocean Billy in the Worst of Soul Train sketch on Saturday Night Live with the title "Get Out of My Car, Get into My Trunk".
+The song was parodied by comedian and actor Jason Sudeikis as 1980s fake singer Ocean Billy in the "Worst of Soul Train" sketch on Saturday Night Live with the title "Get Out of My Car, Get into My Trunk".
 Amazon Prime later included a version with lyrics rewritten and performed by Jon Batiste in an advertisement to promote Prime Day.

+In 1989, on the occasion of the 25th anniversary of the founding of the telecommunications company ENTEL Chile, this song was parodied as "ENTEL está aquí" ("ENTEL is here").

 In popular culture

 The song was featured on the soundtrack of the 1988 film License to Drive.
 It appears in a 2018 commercial for Applebee's.

+It was used in the climax of season 2, episode 3 of Digman!, "A Sari Sight."